 Occupation: Director of Destination Services, Louisville Convention & Visitors Bureau

 Hobbies: Cooking, Shopping, Music

 I was fortunate to attend Borden from 1st grade through 12th grade, forming friendships which became my extended family.
-I am married to a career law enforcement officer and have one son, who attends Borden High School, and has since kindergarten.
+I am married to a career law enforcement officer and have one son, who graduated Borden High School in 2018.
 Unlike many of my classmates, I lived outside of the Borden city limits, and my commute was 9 miles, when most of my friends were less than one mile.
 I can honestly say I lived the #soworththedrive, because I was closer to other larger schools but wouldn’t have considered leaving Borden.

 My Junior and Senior years, I helped organize fundraising events, dances, etc. and found my passion in organizing and planning.
 Upon entering college, at IUS, I studied communications, because there weren’t degrees in hospitality management at major universities, unlike today.
 After working in some of the area’s largest hotels, I realized I wanted to work more on “big picture” projects and went to work for the Louisville Convention & Visitors Bureau in Destination Services.
 I have worked with thousands of conventions over the years, traveling and meeting people from all across the world….after 20 years, I still love coming to work!

 #BordenINspires really speaks to me, as coming from a graduating class of 38, I always believed all things were possible if you work hard…and it is true!
-I am thrilled my son is receiving the same wonderful foundation to prepare him for life.
+I am thrilled my son has received the same wonderful foundation to prepare him for life.